awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

 + Inventory requires a service\-linked role\.
 The role enables the system to collect Inventory metadata from tags and Resource Groups\.
 + The Maintenance Windows capability can optionally use the service\-linked role\.
 The role enables the Maintenance Windows service to run maintenance tasks on target instances\.
 Note that the service\-linked role for Systems Manager doesn't provide the permissions needed for all scenarios\.
 For more information, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](sysman-maintenance-permissions.md#maintenance-window-tasks-service-role)

-The AWSServiceRoleForAmazonSSM service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources:
+The AWSServiceRoleForAmazonSSM service\-linked role permissions policy allows Systems Manager to complete the following actions on all related resources \(`"Resource": "*"`\), except where indicated:
 + `ssm:CancelCommand`
 + `ssm:GetCommandInvocation`
 + `ssm:ListCommandInvocations`